-- 4. An applicant in applying for connection to the distribution network shall - a) ensure that the design and installation of the renewable energy generating facility is in accordance with the specifications of the Distribution Utility to guarantee the safety and security of both the renewable energy generating facility and the distribution network. - b) ensure that the electrical installations at the premises to be connected are carried out by a electrician duly certified under Electrical Wiring Regulations, 2011 (LI 2008); - c) obtain from the electrician a duly signed and sealed Installation Completion Certificate; - d) prior to the connection of the renewable energy generating facility to the distribution network, install an isolation device and a protection device approved by the Distribution Utility, and agree to allow the Distribution Utility's staff access to and observe the operation of these devices as required for the maintenance of the distribution network; - e) ensure the automatic disconnection of the renewable energy generating facility from the distribution network, as per the generator protective relay settings specified in the Connection Agreement with the Distribution Utility, in the event of a power outage on the distribution network or any abnormal operation of the distribution network. - 5.
-The Distribution Utility shall provide the application form for a distributed generation connection and the form shall state the terms and conditions in English. - 6.
-The terms and conditions shall include provisions that the applicant - a) informs the Distribution Utility of the capacity of the renewable energy generating facility to be installed, estimated load and expected energy consumption at the applicant's premises; - b) agrees to pay the requisite fee including the capital contribution where necessary and an advance deposit for connection and net metering equipment; - c) permits reasonable access at reasonable times and adequate protection for the Distribution Utility's agent during meter reading, fault rectification, disconnection and other lawful activities connected with the supply at the applicant's premises;
+- 6. An applicant in applying for connection to the distribution network shall: - a) ensure that the design and installation of the renewable energy generating facility is in accordance with the specifications of the Distribution Utility to guarantee the safety and security of both the renewable energy generating facility and the distribution network; - b) prior to the connection of the renewable energy generating facility to the distribution network, install an isolation device and a protection device approved by the Distribution Utility, and agree to allow the Distribution Utility's staff access to and observe the operation of these devices as required for the maintenance of the distribution network; - c) ensure the automatic disconnection of the renewable energy generating facility from the distribution network, as per the generator protective relay settings specified in the Connection Agreement with the Distribution Utility, in the event of a power outage on the distribution network or any abnormal operation of the distribution network;

-- d) provides an accurate contact address for the delivery of electricity bills; and - e) is not to: - i) connect supply which is not passed through a meter, and - ii) tamper with a meter or any ancillary equipment associated with the supply. - 7.
-The applicant shall attach the Installation Completion Certificate to the application form for a new connection and submit the application to the Distribution Utility. - 8.
-On receipt of an application form, the Distribution Utility shall first provide the estimate of materials and charges for the connection within five (5) working days. - 9.
-Where the applicant pays the required cost of materials and charges, the Distribution Utility shall install a bi-directional meter and other necessary equipment required for bi-directional flow of electricity within five (5) working days. - 10.
-The Distribution Utility shall make the net metering application form available at its website.
+- d) ensure that the electrical installations at the premises to be connected are carried out by an electrician duly certified under Electrical Wiring Regulations, 2011 (L.I.
+2008); and obtain from the electrician, a duly signed and sealed Installation Completion Certificate. - 7.
+The Distribution Utility shall provide the application form for a bi-directional meter and the form shall state the terms and conditions in English. - 8.
+The terms and conditions shall include provisions that the applicant: - a) informs the Distribution Utility of the capacity of the renewable energy generating facility to be installed, estimated load and expected energy consumption at the applicant's premises; - b) agrees to pay the requisite fee including the capital contribution where necessary and an advance deposit for connection and net metering equipment; - c) permits reasonable access at reasonable times and adequate protection for the Distribution Utility's agent during meter reading, fault rectification, disconnection and other lawful activities connected with the supply at the applicant's premises; - d) provides an accurate contact address for the delivery of electricity bills; and - e) is not to: - I) connect supply which is not passed through a meter, and - ii) tamper with a meter or any ancillary equipment associated with the supply. - 9.
+The applicant shall attach the Installation Completion Certificate to the application form for a new connection and submit the application to the Distribution Utility. - 10.
+On receipt of an application form, the Distribution Utility shall first provide the estimate of materials and charges for the connection within five (5) working days. - 11.
+Where the applicant pays the required cost of materials and charges, the Distribution Utility shall install a bi-directional meter and other necessary equipment required for bi-directional flow of electricity within five (5) working days. - 12.
+The Distribution Utility shall make the net metering application form available on its website or any other form to be determined by the Energy Commission.